muratcankaracabey/applied-deep-learning-for-nlp-2021/README.md

 For each video; highly liked comments are selected and labelled as an indicator of a respective politician's supporter comment.

 #### Model Training
 A pre-trained BERT Sentiment Classifier model is used from Hugging Face's transformers library.
+Model is fine-tuned with an additional fully-connected layer being connected to the output of the original BERT model.
 In the latest training, 0.84 accuracy was achieved in the test set.

 ### Alexa Skill